 I hadn’t been expecting a guest on that trip, and the car was a mess.
 Right before I’d left home in Prague for the drive to Romania, I’d received a shipment in the mail from Lonely Planet of several copies of the last book I had written for them: "The Lonely Planet Guide to Estonia, Latvia & Lithuania."
 The books were randomly tossed out all over the floor of the passenger side.

-I wasn't sure how to say "Lithuania" in Romanian, so I probably gave it one of those ridiculous, exaggerated foreign pronunciations, something like "LEET'-u-wahn-ee-ah," so she'd get the idea what I was talking about.
+I wasn't sure how to say "Lithuania" in Romanian, so I probably gave it one of those exaggerated foreign pronunciations, something like "LEET'-u-wahn-ee-ah," so she'd get the idea what I was talking about.
 How was I supposed to know?
-(For the record, it's "Lituania").
+(For the record, I wasn’t that far off).

 “Oh really?” she said, nearly deadpan.
 “I’m from Lithuania.”